The College of Arts and Sciences

-By pursuing excellence in research and scholarship, we educate our students to become ethical professionals and citizens with knowledge of and appreciation for the fundamental interactions among disciplines in a fast-changing, challenging, and diverse world.
+By pursuing excellence in research and scholarship, we train our graduate students to become ethical professionals with expertise in particular areas of inquiry and an appreciation for the fundamental interactions among disciplines in a fast-changing, challenging, and diverse world.

 The College of Arts and Sciences was established in 1990, with the merger of the College of Sciences and the College of Humanities and Social Sciences.
-The educational objectives of the College encompass a wide range of goals: to provide general educational courses for the University's undergraduates; to provide interdisciplinary study in the arts and sciences for our Bachelor of Science and Bachelor of Arts majors; to offer Master of Science and Doctoral programs in selected areas of faculty and research strength; to promote research, scholarship, and creative activities which expand disciplinary boundaries and enhance faculty expertise and the quality of the University's instruction; and to improve the quality of life for the University's community through co-curricular programming in the arts and sciences.
+The college's educational objectives encompass a wide range of goals: to provide interdisciplinary study in the arts and sciences for our Bachelor of Science and Bachelor of Arts majors; to provide general educational courses for the University's undergraduates; to offer Master of Science and Doctoral programs in selected areas of faculty and research strength; to promote research, teaching, and creative activities that cross disciplinary boundaries and enhance faculty expertise and the quality of the University's instruction; and to improve the quality of life for the University's community through co-curricular research and programming in the arts and sciences.

 - Biological Sciences (MS, PhD)

 - Communication (MS)